Restore Bone to Weakened Maxillofacial Regions

 At Southern Oral & Facial Surgery, we offer several bone grafting treatments to help patients with varying needs become candidates for implant-supported procedures.
 Our surgeons design a custom treatment plan for every patient to ensure optimum, personalized results.

 A bone graft fills a space with bone or a bone substitute, and your body replaces that material with your own bone over time.
 The graft material can be borrowed from another place in your own mouth, or it is obtained from a tissue bank.
 Graft materials have been proven to be safe and predictable.
 A bone graft is usually a straightforward procedure and is often performed at the same time as the dental implant placement.

-All of our surgeons at Southern Oral & Facial Surgery are board-certified and are experienced in many bone grafting procedures.
+All of our surgeons at Southern Oral & Facial Surgery are board-certified or board eligible and are experienced in many bone grafting procedures.
 We will discuss the treatment that is right for you.
 At your consultation, we will take 3D scans of your mouth and perform an oral examination prior to designing your treatment plan.